shorebirdtech/shorebird/TRUSTED_TESTERS.md

 ```

 3. Typical development usage will involve normal `flutter` commands.
 Only
-when you go to build the final release version of you app, do you need to use
+when you go to build the final release version of your app, do you need to use
 the `shorebird` command-line tool.

 ## Permissions needed for Shorebird